a2800276/bncode/README.md

 decoded as Buffer objects because they are just strings of raw bytes and as such would wreak havoc with multi byte strings in javascript.

-The exception to this is strings that appear as keys in bencoded dicts.
-These are decoded as Javascript Strings, as they should always be strings of (ascii) characters and if they weren't decoded as JS Strings, dict's couldn't be mapped to Javascript objects with properties.
+The exception to this is strings appearing as keys in bencoded dicts.
+These are decoded as Javascript Strings, as they should always be strings of (ascii) characters and if they weren't decoded as JS Strings, dict's couldn't be mapped to Javascript objects.

 ## Mapping bencoding to Javascript